urbit/docs/docs/talk/architecture.md

 ### Messaging

 To send messages, the user sends a `%convey` or `%phrase` action, resulting in a `%review` command being sent to the involved partners.
-Receiving a `%review` command causes its messages to be added to the story, which sends a `%grams` report to followers and a `%grams` lowdown to all reader applications.
+Receiving a `%review` command causes its messages to be added to the story, which sends a `%grams` report to subscribers and a `%grams` lowdown to all reader applications.

 ![messaging implementation flow](./diagrams/flow-messaging.png "messaging implementation flow")